b2evolution is "self hosted" software. That means that before you can use it, you need to install it.

 If you know your way around FTP, you can read the short version outlined on the screenshot below:

 If you have other stuff on your site: In this case, of course, you might actually want b2evolution to live in a folder and not at the root.
 Just make sure you decide on the exact base URL to access the b2evolution-controlled part of your site.
-For example if you upload the contents of the
+For example if you upload the b2evolution files and sub-folders into a directory called

 Multiple installations: It is possible to install b2evolution multiple times on a site but this this beyond the scope of this guide.
 See Multiple instances.